DMArens/CTF-Writeups/2017/CSAWQuals/reverse/realism-400.md

 0000:0078      jne 0x14d
 ```

-Then it shuffles our input with `pshufw mm0, mm0, 0x1e` This essential rearranges input
+Then it shuffles our input with `pshufw mm0, mm0, 0x1e` This rearranges input
 so that 0xaaaabbbbccccdddd becomes 0xccccddddbbbbaaaa.
 ```
 0000:0086      pshufw mm0, mm0, 0x1e